Save to PINTEREST- Simply HOVER over ANY image & look for the SAVE button in the top left corner.

 Keto Shrimp Creole

-Shrimp Creole is an incredibly hearty and flavorful dish.
+Cajun cauliflower with Shrimp Creole is an incredibly hearty and flavorful dish.
 Creole spice, tons of herbs and spices that create a thicker sauce that smothers your shrimp.
 Serve over a bed of rice or cauliflower rice for a low carb option.
-It is divine, and a recipe that comes from Louisiana.
+It is divine, and a recipe that comes from Louisiana so you know it packs a punch!

 Is Shrimp Safe To Eat on Keto Diet